jfrancis42/stocks-lisp/README.md

 # stocks-lisp
 A Common Lisp client for pulling stock information from Google's public stock API.

-This is a trivial package (it is, in fact, one single line of CL code), but saves having to re-invent the wheel each time you need some basic stock data.
+This is a trivial package (you could provide equivalent functionality (minus error checking) in one line of code, if you wanted), but saves having to re-invent the wheel each time you need some basic stock data.

 ````
 CL-USER> (stocks:get-stock "PANW")